cstahoviak/leetcode-dsa/docs/trees_and_graphs.md

 ```

 #### Input Format 2: Adjacency List
-n an adjacency list, the nodes will be numbered from 0 to n - 1.
-The input will be a 2D integer array, let's call it graph. graph[i] will be a list of all the outgoing edges from the $i^{th}$ node.
+In an adjacency list, the nodes will be numbered from `0` to `n - 1`.
+The input will be a 2D integer array, let's call it `graph`. `graph[i]` will be a list of all the outgoing edges from the $i^{th}$ node.
 The same graph above can be represented by the following adjacency list:

 ```
 graph = [[1], [2], [0, 3], []]